-NO.44 WING No.44 Wing's (44WG) mission is to deliver Battlefield Airspace Control and Air Navigation Services for ADF operations and national tasking.
+NO.44 WING No.44 Wing's (44WG) mission is to deliver joint battlefield airspace control and air navigation services for ADF operations and national tasking.
 44WG provides the tactical control of forward airfields and the control, coordination and deconfliction of battlefield airspace and aviation activity throughout the ADF's area of operations both ashore and afloat.
-The wing is also responsible for the delivery of Air Base Air Traffic Services and Air Navigation Services to all three arms of the ADF.
-44WG's Williamtown-based unit is No.453 Squadron (Williamtown Flight) with Wing and Squadron Headquarters also based at RAAF Base Williamtown.
+The wing is also responsible for the delivery of air base air traffic services, communication and navigation services, and aeronautical information services to all three arms of the ADF and the civil aviation industry.
+44WG's Williamtown-based unit is No.453 Squadron (Williamtown Flight) with wing and squadron headquarters also based at RAAF Base Williamtown.

-NO.453 SQUADRON -HEADQUARTERS & WILLIAMTOWN FLIGHT Having a distinguished history as a World War II fighter squadron, No.453 Squadron was reformed in 2010 as an Air Traffic Control (ATC) Squadron.
+NO.453 SQUADRON -HEADQUARTERS & WILLIAMTOWN FLIGHT Having a distinguished history as a WWII fighter squadron, No.453 Squadron was reformed in 2010 as an air traffic control (ATC) squadron.
 No.453 Squadron - Williamtown Flight provides ATC for RAAF Base Williamtown/Newcastle Airport.
-It has more than 50 personnel comprising ATC Officers, Communications Electronics Technicians and Logistical staff.
-The Williamtown Flight is responsible for managing Williamtown's airspace, roughly the size of England, and for the separation and sequencing of all aircraft movements, civil and military, that use the air base.
-Headquarters 453 Squadron is staffed by a small but critical nucleus, comprising the Commanding Officer, Executive Officer, Senior Engineering Officer, Personnel Capability Officer, Orderly Room and CAMM2 maintenance management cells.
+It has more than 50 personnel comprising ATC officers, communications electronics technicians and logistical staff.
+The Williamtown flight is responsible for managing Williamtown's airspace, roughly the size of England, and for the separation and sequencing of all aircraft movements, civil and military, that use the air base.
+Headquarters 453 Squadron is staffed by a small but critical nucleus, comprising the commanding officer, executive officer, senior engineering officer, personnel capability officer, orderly room and CAMM2 maintenance management cells.
 Their principal function is to command, support and report on the squadron's operational capability, which includes five other ATC Flights at Richmond, East Sale, Edinburgh, Pearce and Naval Air Station Nowra.

-THE COMBAT SUPPORT GROUP (CSG) was formed on 29 September 1998 at Headquarters Air Command and then relocated to RAAF Base Amberley on 6 December 1999.
+COMBAT SUPPORT GROUP (CSG) was formed on 29 September 1998 at Headquarters Air Command and then relocated to RAAF Base Amberley on 6 December 1999.
 CSG prepares for and conducts flexible combat support operations and provides the ADF with an expeditionary airbase capability in either a joint or combined environment.
 CSG is able to employ a range of flexible combat support capabilities to meet joint or coalition operational requirements.

-NO.26 CITY OF NEWCASTLE SQUADRON No.26 Squadron (26SQN) has a proud history at RAAF Base Williamtown, being formed at the base on 1 July 1981.
-The unit is Williamtown's Airbase Operations Squadron (AOS), forming part of No.96 Wing within Combat Support Group.
-As an AOS, the squadron has over 250 Air Force and APS members, responsible for providing coordinated support for air and ground operations at RAAF Base Williamtown with members of the unit also tasked to deploy in support of the CSG AOS expeditionary capability in Australia and overseas.
-At Williamtown, 26SQN provides a wide range of functions to support base operations, including management of the Air Base Command Post, airfield security, airfield engineering and support, air movements, aircraft refuelling, fire and rescue services, mechanical equipment operations and maintenance, Salt Ash Air Weapons Range management, base armament, physical training and associated logistics support functions.
-The squadron also provides chaplaincy, base visits coordination and disciplinary support to units at RAAF Base Williamtown.
-The Commanding Officer of 26SQN is appointed as the Williamtown Air Base Executive Officer responsible for airfield operations and airbase emergency management in support of the Senior ADF Officer.
+NO.26 SQUADRON No.26 Squadron (26SQN) has a proud history at RAAF Base Williamtown, being formed at the base on 1 July 1981.
+The unit is Williamtown's Airbase Operations Squadron (AOS), forming part of No.96 Wing within CSG.
+As an AOS, the squadron has over 250 Air Force and APS members; responsible for providing coordinated support for air and ground operations at RAAF Base Williamtown, with members of the unit also tasked to deploy in support of the CSG AOS expeditionary capability in Australia and overseas.
+At Williamtown, 26SQN delivers a wide range of functions to maintain base operations, including management of the Airbase Opperations Centre, airfield security, airfield engineering and support, aerodrome management, aviation safety, air movements, road movements, aviation refuelling, fire and rescue services, mechanical equipment operations and maintenance, base armament, and logistics support functions.
+The squadron also provides chaplaincy, indigenous liaison, base visits coordination, physical training, and weapons training to all resident units and personnel at RAAF Base Williamtown.
+The Commanding Officer of 26SQN is appointed as the Senior ADF Officer and is also responsible for airfield operations and airbase emergency management, in coordination with Newcastle Airport Pty Ltd and local emergency services.